rosalindfranklininstitute/container-relion/README.md

 module load relion
 ```

-This module aliases `mpirun` within the container in addition to the `/usr/local/relion/bin/*` binaries.
-If you want to use a different (compatible) mpi build then you will need to force it using environment variables and/or loading another module after `module load relion`.
+This module aliases `relion` for loading the relion gui but does not alias the other relion binaries.
+Run commands or scripts prepended with `relion-run <command>` to access the other binaries or run the benchmark script i.e. `relion-run ./run_relion.sh`.